joshatwell/whiskey/bars.md

 Canyon's Restaurant and bar (part of Marriott Hotel) - Great old fashioned West End Tavern - Excellent flights

+# Denver, CO
+Bull and Bush = Cherry Creek Area - awesome selection - ask for the off-menu menu.
+Lots of Four Roses, and they do their own barrel selects.

 # Las Vegas, NV

 The Whiskey Attic